acntech/microservice-patterns/README.md

   * Service that sends invoices to customers when orders have been completed and shipped.
   * http://localhost:9005

-As well there is an order web frontend.
+As well there is an order portal web frontend.

 [/ frontend / portal / README](https://github.com/acntech/microservice-patterns/tree/develop/frontend/portal)

 The portal uses an API Gateway to proxy all communication with the microservices, and to create a common facade for API calls.

 [/ frontend / api-gateway / README](https://github.com/acntech/microservice-patterns/tree/develop/frontend/api-gateway)